 The region

 Victoria has one of the most publicly accessible coasts in the world.
-The Great Ocean Road Region is Victoria's most popular visitor destination outside Melbourne.
+The Great Ocean Road region is Victoria's most popular visitor destination outside Melbourne.

 The region, stretching from Torquay to Warrnambool, is a place of infinite diversity, from exquisite coastal scenery, to rugged mountain ranges, productive farmland, thriving country towns and rainforests.